stephaneVercouillieBMID/slate/source/index.html.md

 **itsme(r)** supports the use of the HTTP `GET` and `POST` methods.
 If using the HTTP `POST` method, the request parameters are serialized using Form Serialization, per [http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization](http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization).

 The User is redirected to the interface of the **itsme(r)** Authorization endpoint.
-This will be a webpage if the User is in the Service Provider website, or a webview if the User is in a Service Provider App.
-The parameters of the redirection URL contain all information itsme needs to execute the Authentication and Authorization process, according to the OpenID specifications :
+The parameters of the redirection URL contain all information itsme(r) needs to execute the Authentication process, according to the OpenID specifications :

 Parameter | Required | Comment
 --------- | ------- | -----